 While Yeardley Love's death was a horrible and unnecessary tragedy, the silver lining is that Virginia law now provides greater protection to those facing acts of "violence, force, or threat."

-However, if you or a loved one is unfairly the target of a petition for a protective order, contact a Virginia Beach criminal defense attorney to discuss your situation and your options.
+However, if you or a loved one is unfairly the target of a petition for a protective order, contact an attorney to discuss your situation and your options.